passwd

 any

-is requested.
-A partition is a class of hardware nodes.
-For most
+requested.
+A partition is a class of hardware nodes with same /

 --mem=4G